jt-09/PatternAnalysis-2025/recognition/Siamese_network_s4786177/README.md

 Student number: s4786177
 ## Abstract

 The goal was to build a binary classifier (normal vs melanoma) for the ISIC 2020 dermoscopic image dataset using a Siamese-style approach: a shared ResNet50 backbone produces embeddings that are passed to a small MLP classification head.
-The classifier was trained with cross-entropy on image-level labels and evaluated on a held-out test set.
+The classifier was trained with a joint loss function combining Cross-Entropy and Batch-Hard Triplet Loss and evaluated on a held-out test set.
 This repository contains the dataset handling, training, evaluation and plotting utilities used to reproduce experiments and generate the key figures.

 ## Files of interest